Beethoven’s Residences and Favorite Haunts in Vienna

 Taverns and Wine Houses

 For moments of respite from the rigors of composition, Beethoven sought the informal comfort of local taverns and wine houses.
-One such venue was the “Mayer am Pfarrplatz” wine tavern in Heiligenstadt.
-Here, amidst hearty local cuisine and the clink of glasses, Beethoven found a brief escape—a moment to gather his thoughts and perhaps even draft a musical idea or two.
+One such venue was Mayer am Pfarrplatz at Pfarrplatz 2 in Heiligenstadt — a wine tavern that still operates today as a traditional Heuriger.
+Beethoven lodged in the building in 1817, and the tavern commemorates his time there with a dedicated room.
+Here, amidst hearty local cuisine and the clink of glasses, Beethoven found a brief escape from the pressures of composition.

 The Legacy of Beethoven’s Residences